plovercode/course-python-geospatial/notebooks/13-raster-processing.md

 **!
 Manual download needed !** <br>

 The data can be downloaded from the EEA at [download link](https://www.eea.europa.eu/data-and-maps/data/world-digital-elevation-model-etopo5/zipped-dem-geotiff-raster-geographic-tag-image-file-format-raster-data/zipped-dem-geotiff-raster-geographic-tag-image-file-format-raster-data/at_download/file), then extract the zip file and save the file in the `data` subdirectory.
+After unzipping, the file will be available in the subdirectory `data/dem_geotiff/alwdgg.tif`.

 </div>